Skip to main content

 Cooperative Innovative High Schools (including early college high schools, middle college high schools, and other CIHS models) get transportation funding.
 Otherwise transportation is the student’s responsibility.
 No additional transportation funding is available for other CCP students.

-If you’d like more information about CCP at Southwestern Community College, I can be reached at MA_Davis@southwesterncc.edu or 828.339.4465 (the email is usually better).
-I hope to hear from you!
+If you’d like more information about CCP at Southwestern Community College, please email CCP@southwesterncc.edu.
+We hope to hear from you!

 For help with the accessibility of this website, please use this form.